yufongpeng/ChemistryQuantitativeAnalysis.jl/README.md

 ⋮
 ```

-### *.mt
+### *.am
-It must contain two `*dt` files. `true_concentration.dt` contains true concentration for each analyte and level.
+It must contain two `.sdt` or `.adt` files. `true_concentration.sdt` or `true_concentration.adt` contains true concentration for each analyte and level.
 The sample names must be integers.
-Another `*.dt` file is signal data for each analyte and calibration point.
+Another file is signal data for each analyte and calibration point.
 The file name is determined by `config.txt`.

-Config file for `method.mt` needs the following  headers.
+Config file for `method.am` needs the following  headers.
 ```
 [signal]
 area